-While a well fitting mouthguard is important to protect your teeth and smile from potential injury it is particularly important if you wear braces, have fixed anterior bridgework, implants or other extensive dental work.
+While a well-fitting mouthguard is essential to protect your teeth and smile from potential injury, it is particularly important if you wear braces, have fixed anterior bridgework, implants or other extensive dental work.

 Some of the common injuries suffered while playing sport are damaged or knocked out teeth, broken jaws and cut lips.
-By wearing a mouthguard the force of a knock to the face can be spread rather than concentrated in one place therefore reducing the chance of an injury.
+Wearing a mouthguard spreads the force of a knock to the face instead of concentrating it in one place which reduces the chance of an injury.
 A mouthguard can also help to limit the risk of soft tissue damage by acting as a barrier between teeth and braces and the cheeks and help stop accidentally biting the lips or the tongue.

-Custom-fitted mouthguards should be worn whilst playing and training for any sport where there is a possibility of contact to the face.
+If you are playing or training for a sport where there is the possibility of contact to the face you should wear a mouthguard.
 These sports can include acrobatics, Australian rules football, basketball, boxing, cricket, field hockey, gymnastics, ice hockey, lacrosse, martial arts, netball, rugby, skateboarding, skiing, soccer, squash, surfing, volleyball, water polo, weightlifting and wrestling.

-The cost of a mouthguard is minimal compare to what it may cost to repair the damage sustained in a dental injury sustained while playing sport.
+The cost of a mouthguard made by our Hobart clinic is minimal compared to what it may cost to repair the damage sustained in a dental injury sustained while playing sport.

 For some people, the toll of grinding or clenching their teeth (bruxism) while they sleep can produce a wide range of damage that includes:

-- Front teeth worn down so they are flat and even in length.
+- Front teeth that have worn down, so they are flat and even in length.

 - Micro-cracks and broken fillings

-- Teeth ground down to the dentin which causing sensitivity to heat and cold.
+- Teeth ground down to the dentin, which is causing sensitivity to heat and cold.

 - Gum recession